 How Do Home Teeth Aligners Work?

-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-Yes!
-In many cases.
+In some cases, yes.
 Home aligners primarily excel at correcting crowding and spacing issues, but they can effectively treat some cases of overbite too, depending on the condition’s cause and severity.

 There are two main types of overbite: dental and skeletal.
-Dental overbite refers to a misalignment of the teeth alone, which often occurs at the point of their initial eruption and persists into adulthood.
+Dental overbites come from a misalignment of the teeth alone, which often occurs at the point of their initial eruption and persists into adulthood.
 Skeletal overbite, on the other hand, stems from an irregularity in jaw positioning.
-Most cases of mild-to-moderate overbite are dental in origin, while skeletal cases often inhabit the severe end of the spectrum.
+Most cases of mild-to-moderate overbite are dental, while skeletal cases often inhabit the severe end of the spectrum.

 Because home alignment programs are less robust than traditional orthodontic options like Invisalign or braces, they’re limited when it comes to correcting issues caused by jaw misalignment.
-These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) in order to provide the type of smile transformation the patient may be seeking.
-Because home teeth alignment does not involve in-person dental visits, they cannot offer the same variety of supplemental treatments.
+These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) to correct the issue effectively.
+Because home teeth alignment typically doesn’t involve in-person dental visits, they cannot offer the same variety of supplemental treatments.

 With all this in mind, let’s discuss a few home alignment services worth considering.